uport-project/ethr-did/README.md

 You can change the owner of an ethr DID.
 This is useful in particular if you are changing identity provider and want to continue to use the same identity.

-This creates an Ethereum Transaction so your current owner account needs sufficient gas to be able to update it.
+This creates an Ethereum Transaction, which will also broadcast a DIDOwnerChanged event.
+Make sure that the current account owner has sufficient gas to be able to update it.

 ```js
 await ethrDid.changeOwner(web3.eth.accounts[2])